Stats and Facts

 Our Society at a glance.
 Key facts and figures to show what we’re made of.

-- Our Society is here to deliver the financial tools and support which enable them to achieve the things in life that matter to them most.
-We’ve been helping people to secure a place called home and gain greater financial wellbeing since 1854.
+- Yorkshire Building Society aims to deliver real help and value to its customers by providing the financial tools and support to enable them to achieve the things in life that matter to them most.
+The Society has been helping people to secure a place to call home and gain greater financial wellbeing since 1854.

-- Yorkshire Building Society includes YBS Share Plans, Accord Mortgages and the Chelsea Building Society brands.
+- Yorkshire Building Society includes Accord Mortgages, Chelsea Building Society and YBS Share Plans.

-- We have three main office locations in Bradford, Leeds, and Peterborough.
+- The Society has three main office locations in Bradford, Leeds, and Peterborough.

-- Since 1999, the Yorkshire Building Society Charitable Foundation has donated more than £7m to charities and good causes across the UK.
-The Charitable Foundation is funded through the Small Change Big Difference® scheme where members donate the pennies from the interest on their accounts just once a year to help charities and good causes in the UK.
+- Since 1999, the Yorkshire Building Society Charitable Foundation has donated more than £8m to charities and good causes across the UK.
+The Charitable Foundation is funded through the Small Change Big Difference® scheme where members donate the pennies from the interest on their accounts just once a year to support UK charities and good causes.

 Huddersfield Equitable Permanent Benefit Building Society is established by three gentlemen who meet each morning from 5am to 8am in a single room in Huddersfield.
 Early directors of the Society include a dentist, a shoemaker and a plumber.